 The Hebron Project was founded and is sustained by people who find that this project is a natural reaction to God’s love and many blessings in our lives.
 We are God-Believers from various Christian backgrounds.
 It is our humble intention to try to follow the teachings of Jesus in our lives, and to follow the ancient command from the Bible found in Micah 6:8 to “Do Justice, Love Kindness, Walk Humbly with your God.”
-It is our belief that the most effective way to teach people about Jesus is often not so much with words, but with living out our love through action and service to others.
+It is our belief that the most effective way to teach people about Jesus is often not so much in words, but in living out our love through action and service to others.
 We strive to respect every person, to love them where they are, to give selflessly.
 This is what we believe it means to be a follower of Jesus Christ.
 Hebron students are always invited to attend church with leaders, but are never required to do so.
 We love them and work to help them regardless of their professed beliefs.

 The IT (Information technology) Sphere is one of the most dynamic and rapidly growing professions in Ukraine.
 In order to become an IT professional, education is required.
 Orphans and Underprivileged youth are often caught in cycles of poverty; there is no money for such education, and without proper training, they will not be able to become productive and self-sufficient adults.
 It is our hope and our belief that with proper training, many of these youth can become very productive and helpful members of society.

 Lviv is one of the Eastern Europe's leaders in software exports, with expected sector growth of 20%.
 There are dozens of local IT companies in Lviv.
 It has been listed in trade articles as one of the most promising cities for outsourcing.
 Over 25% of all IT specialists in Ukraine work in Lviv.